HKUST-Aerial-Robotics/Fast-Planner/README.md

 # Fast-Planner

-**Fast-Planner** is developed aiming to enables quadrotor fast flight in complex unknown environments.
+**Fast-Planner** is developed aiming to enable quadrotor fast flight in complex unknown environments.
 It contains a rich set of carefully designed planning algorithms.
 More features and interesting methods will come in the future :wink:.

 __Authors__: [Boyu Zhou](http://boyuzhou.net) and [Shaojie Shen](http://uav.ust.hk/group/) from the [HUKST Aerial Robotics Group](http://uav.ust.hk/), [Fei Gao](https://ustfei.com/) from [ZJU FAST Lab](http://www.kivact.com/).
 <!-- - __B-spline trajectory optimization guided by topological paths__: